ibm-cloud-architecture/refarch-kc/docs/deployments/application-components.md

-# Deployment of application components for the Event-Driven Architecture Reference Application
+Deployment of application microservices for the Event-Driven Architecture Reference Application

-## Environment prerequisites
+# Environment prerequisites

+## Kafka Topic Creation

-### Kafka Topic Creation TODO
+**TODO** Kafka Topic Creation

 You can create the topics using the Event Streams console: